seanox/spring-webdav/README.md

   but it does not create or transform Office documents automatically
 - Supports use as a network drive
 - Supports extended file attributes for Windows
-- Supports Spring Boot 2 + 3
+- Supports Spring Boot 2, 3 and later

 # License Terms